caltechlibrary/eprints2archives/README.md

 By default, `eprints2archives` will only ask a service to archive a copy of an EPrints record if the service does not already have an archived copy.
 This makes sense because EPrints records usually change infrequently, and there's little point in repeatedly asking web archives to make new archives.
 However, if you have reason to want the web archives to re-archive EPrints records, you can use the option `-f` (or `/f` on Windows).

 `eprints2archives` will use parallel process threads to query the EPrints server as well as to send records to archiving services.
 By default, the maximum number of threads used is equal to 1/2 of the number of cores on the computer it is running on.
-The option `-t` (or `/t` on Windows) can be used to change this number.  `eprints2archives` will always use only one thread per web archiving service (and since there are only a few services, only a few threads are usable during that phase of operation), but a high number of threads can be helpful to speed up the initial data gathering step from the EPrints server.
+The option `-t` (or `/t` on Windows) can be used to change this number.  `eprints2archives` will always use only one thread per web archiving service (and since there are only a few services, only a few threads are usable during that phase of operation), but a higher number of threads can be helpful to speed up the initial data gathering step from the EPrints server.

-Beware that there is a lag between when web archives such as Internet Archive receive a URL submission and when a saved copy is made available from the archive.
-(In the case of Internet Archive, it is [3-10 hours](https://help.archive.org/hc/en-us/articles/360004651732-Using-The-Wayback-Machine).)
-If you cannot find a given EPrints page in an archive shortly after running `eprints2archives`, it may be because not enough time has passed &ndash; try again later.
+**Beware that there is a lag** between when web archives such as Internet Archive receive a URL submission and when a saved copy is made available from the archive.
+(For Internet Archive, it is [3-10 hours](https://help.archive.org/hc/en-us/articles/360004651732-Using-The-Wayback-Machine).)
+If you cannot find a given EPrints page in an archive shortly after running `eprints2archives`, it may be because not enough time has passed.

 ### Other command-line arguments